Let's Talk About Love: Impact and legacy

-Et Canada listed four Dion's albums including Let's Talk About Love in their list of top ten Canadian music albums of all time.
+Et Canada listed four of Dion's albums, including Let's Talk About Love, in their list of top ten Canadian music albums of all time.

+The album solidified Celine Dion's status as a global pop icon, particularly following the unprecedented success of its lead single, "My Heart Will Go On", which became her signature song.
+The album is widely regarded as one of the best-selling English-language records by a Canadian artist, having sold over 31 million copies worldwide.

+The album played a key role in popularizing adult contemporary ballads in the late 1990s and helped bridge mainstream pop with operatic and cinematic influences, especially through high-profile collaborations with artists such as Barbra Streisand, Luciano Pavarotti, and Carole King.
+Its influence extended beyond the charts, inspiring a generation of pop vocalists who cited Dion’s vocal technique and emotional delivery as major inspirations.

+In retrospective discussions, Let's Talk About Love has been both praised and critiqued for epitomizing the excesses of late-'90s pop production.
+Nevertheless, the album’s enduring cultural footprint—particularly due to the association with the film Titanic—has ensured its place in pop history.

 Commercial performance

 Before it was even released, Sony announced they had orders for 10 million copies globally.
-By the end of 1998, Let's Talk About Love has sold 27 million copies worldwide (8.1 million in the US & 1.7 million in Canada), becoming 1998's best-selling album domestically and internationally.
-To date, Let's Talk About Love has sold over 31 million copies worldwide and became one of the best-selling albums in history.
+By the end of 1998, Let's Talk About Love had sold 27 million copies worldwide (8.1 million in the US & 1.7 million in Canada), becoming 1998's best-selling album domestically and internationally.
+To date, Let's Talk About Love has sold over 31 million copies worldwide, becoming the fifth best-selling album by a woman ever and one of the best-selling albums in history.

 United States

 In the United States, it debuted at number two with 334,000 copies sold.
 The sales kept increasing until a 624,000 total in its sixth week, though remaining at number two.
 Finally, Let's Talk About Love topped the Billboard 200 chart the following week in January 1998.
 Until May 1998, the album stayed a total of seventeen weeks at number two, despite reaching number one only once.
 It became the best-selling studio album of the year in the US (second overall), selling 7.9 million copies in the country.
-It was certified Diamond by the RIAA in November 1999, for shipments of over ten million copies in the US.
+It was certified diamond by the RIAA in November 1999, for shipments of over ten million copies in the US.
 As of February 2013, Let's Talk About Love has sold 9,601,000 copies in the United States according to Nielsen SoundScan, with an additional 1,110,000 units sold at BMG Music Club.
 SoundScan does not count albums sold through clubs like the BMG Music Service, which were significantly popular in the 1990s.